-SB 178 will provide greater protections for electronic privacy.
-One of the problems is that the U.S. Supreme Court ruled long ago that "[n]othing in the Fourth Amendment prohibit[s] the police from augmenting the sensory faculties bestowed upon them at birth with such enhancement as science and technology [has] afforded them " (Knotts v.
+The provisions and requirements of SB 178 will provide greater protections for electronic privacy.
+One major, inadvertent problem is that the U.S. Supreme Court ruled long ago that "[n]othing in the Fourth Amendment prohibit[s] the police from augmenting the sensory faculties bestowed upon them at birth with such enhancement as science and technology [has] afforded them" (Knotts v.
 United States (1983) 460 U.S. 276, 282.)
-This ruling, which predated the ECPA by several years is often cited in support of modern technologies employed by law enforcement.
+This ruling, which predated the enactment of ECPA by several years is often cited in support of modern technologies employed by law enforcement.
 However, this jurisprudence is also greatly antiquated as it could not and did not foresee the scope and the breadth of the electronic privacy issues before us today.
 In 2001, the Supreme Court ruled that police could not just "use a device that is not in general public use" to incriminate suspects (Kyllo v.
-United States (2001) 533 U.S. 27.), and as recent as last year, the Court held that "when 'privacy-related concerns are weighty enough' a 'search may require a warrant, notwithstanding the diminished expectations of privacy of the arrestee," " as applied to the issue of warrantless cellphone searches even after a suspect was already in police custody.
+United States (2001) 533 U.S. 27.), and as recent as last year, the Court held that "when 'privacy-related concerns are weighty enough' a 'search may require a warrant, notwithstanding the diminished expectations of privacy of the arrestee,' " as applied to the issue of warrantless cellphone searches even after a suspect was already in police custody.
 (Riley v.
 California (2014) 134 S. Ct.
 2473.)

-While law enforcement agencies may be well-intentioned in combatting crime, their claims that SB 178 will hinder police efficiency cannot be cited as justification to trump the rights of the citizens they allegedly serve.
+While law enforcement agencies are likely well-intentioned in combatting crime, their claims that SB 178 will hinder police efficiency cannot be cited as justification to trump the rights of the citizens they allegedly serve.
 It is true that the Supreme Court conceded that their ruling in Riley "[would] have an impact on the ability of law enforcement to combat crime."
 Nonetheless, the majority held that "the warrant requirement is 'an important working part of our machinery of government,' not merely 'an inconvenience to be somehow 'weighed' against the claims of police efficiency.'"
 (Riley, supra, at p.
 2493, citing Coolidge v.
-New Hampshire (1971) 403 U.S. 443, 481.)
+New Hampshire (1971) 403 U. S. 443, 481.)

-For all of the foregoing reasons, the CCLA strongly SUPPORTS SB 178.
+For all of the foregoing reasons, the CCLA strongly urges you to sign SB 178 into law.